frans-johansson/pylettize/README.md

 > **Note:** This project is still in development, without a clear release date set.
 It is useable at the moment, but might require a bit of hacking on your end if you want it to work exactly as you want.
 If you want to contribute in any way shape or form, check out the contribution guidelines below!

 ## Installation and usage
-In its current state, the project must be installed "from source" (i.e. it is not hosted on PyPI or similar yet).
+The easiest way to get started is to simply install pylettize from pip by running `pip install pylettize`

+Alternatively, it is possible to build from source by cloning this repository.
 Ideally the following steps would be done in a virtual environment with a minimum `pip` version of `v22.2.2`:

 ```sh
 git clone https://github.com/frans-johansson/pylettize.git